ricsanfre/pi-cluster/docs/_docs/gateway.md

 title: Cluster Gateway (Ubuntu OS)
 permalink: /docs/gateway/
 description: How to configure a Raspberry Pi as router/firewall for our Kubernetes Cluster, runing Ubuntu OS, providing connectivity and basic services (DNS, DHCP, NTP, SAN).
-last_modified_at: "03-02-2024"
+last_modified_at: "16-01-2025"
 ---

+{{site.data.alerts.important}}
+Instead of configuring Ubuntu OS, running on a Raspberry Pi to provide Router/Firewall capabilities, a embedded device or Raspberry Pi running [OpenWRT](https://openwrt.org/) is currently being used in my homelab cluster.
+See details in ["Cluster Gateway (OpenWRT)"](/docs/openwrt/)
+{{site.data.alerts.end}}

-One of the Raspeberry Pi (2GB), **gateway**, is used as Router and Firewall for the home lab, isolating the raspberry pi cluster from my home network.
+One of the Raspberry Pi (2GB), **gateway**, is used as Router and Firewall for the home lab, isolating the homelab network from my home network.
 It will also provide DNS, NTP and DHCP services to my lab network.

 This Raspberry Pi (gateway), is connected to my home network using its WIFI interface (wlan0) and to the LAN Switch using the eth interface (eth0).